-Yaël Owen-Mckenna is a strategic leader in the dance arts and cultural sector.
+Yaël Owen-Mckenna (Development Director) is a strategic leader in the dance arts and cultural sector.
 Yaël is a dance educator, academic and project director, an advocate for equality, diversity and inclusion across the arts and a champion for children and young people.
 Yaël is especially passionate about the right of all people to thrive within in arts and culture through their own experiences, leadership and participation in democratic and co-created contexts.

 Alongside her current role as Development Director of Coventry Dance, Yaël is Programme Development Manager for the Live Well & Dance with Parkinson's Programme at People Dancing.
 In April 2019 she was appointed as consultant to the development of Coventry Dance, and it became a fully incorporated CIC in June 2019.
 Until April 2020 Yaël was also part-time Course Director for the BA (Hons) Dance course at Coventry University.

-I am a Freelance Producer, working regionally and nationally currently working with: Talking Birds Theatre Company, Ascension Dance, Imagineer Productions – Bridge, The Fabularium, Steph Ridings – Tappin ‘In.
+Lou Lomas (Producer) is a Freelance Producer, working regionally and nationally currently working with: Talking Birds Theatre Company, Ascension Dance, Imagineer Productions – Bridge, The Fabularium, Steph Ridings – Tappin ‘In.

-I was the associate programmer for the Festival of Imagineers and former senior producer (Advanced programme) for Coventry City of Culture Trust 2021 Bid.
+Lou was the associate programmer for the Festival of Imagineers and former senior producer (Advanced programme) for Coventry City of Culture Trust 2021 Bid.

-In 2018 I was the co-producer of the First ever Shop front festival in Coventry with Theatre Absolute and Orit Azaz working with local BID Teams Coventry City of Culture Trust and the Great Places partnership.
+In 2018 Lou was the co-producer of the First ever Shop front festival in Coventry with Theatre Absolute and Orit Azaz working with local BID Teams Coventry City of Culture Trust and the Great Places partnership.
 This included delivering 60 performances across Coventry city centre, working with businesses, artists, community groups with a regional, national and international profile.